trussworks/trussels-guide/docs/trussels.md

 **Remember, we are human.**

+Everett, Jen, and Mark believe these things and hope that you do, too.

 ### Purpose

 Truss' purpose is: "Move to the edge and declare it center."
 If you're wondering what that means, [Everett did a talk that goes into some detail](https://www.youtube.com/watch?v=Z0xOy5puyDM).